Skip to content

 As a side note, if you’re still running Windows 8.1 (a slight upgrade from one of the worst Windows operating systems), just know that I’m silently judging you from across the internet.

-Remote Server Administration Tools are a great way to avoid getting out of your comfy office chair to manage server roles.
-They’re also great at alleviating server usage congestion.
+Basically, they're a great way to avoid getting out of your comfy office chair to manage server roles.
+But they’re also great at alleviating server usage congestion.
 If you've got a coworker who never fails to log in to the server just before taking a three-hour lunch break (thus locking you out of the server), RSAT may be the solution you're looking for.

 That, or maybe try switching their keyboard to the DVORAK layout when they aren't looking.
 That should keep them busy for a little while so you can get logged in before they do.